-The theoretical limit at which the radiation pressure of a light-emitting body would exceed the body's gravitational attraction.
+The Eddington limit is the theoretical limit at which the radiation pressure of a light-emitting body would exceed the body's gravitational attraction.
 A star emitting radiation at greater than the Eddington limit would break up.
 This would happen, for example, to a star of more than about 120 solar masses, or to the Sun if its luminosity were increased by a factor of 30,000.
 The Eddington limit, named after Arthur Eddington, is given by

 where G is the gravitational pressure, M is the mass of the luminous object, mp is the mass of a proton, c is the speed of light, and σT is the effective area of an electron when it is illuminated by radiation.

 Related category STELLAR ASTROPHYSICS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact